LiveGameDesign/LiveGameDesign.github.io/_posts/2020-01-28-Languages-of-Games-and-Play.md

 **Registration.** [Registration is free](https://forms.gle/HvKScRCPc3piCoMZ6), but please let us know before February 11th 2020!

-Please find the detailed schedule below.

-### Short Talks
+### Mini-symposium
 Distinguished speakers will each give a short talk, in which they will share their perspective on languages, models, techniques and tools for game design and development.
-Please find the program and abstracts below.
+Please find the schedule and abstracts below.

 ### Preliminary Program
 Please note that the schedule below may still change.